• Menu

 Theo GN

-A stone’s throw from the Colosseum and the Roman Forum, the Palatine Hill is a legendary hill considered to be the cradle of Rome.
+Just a short walk from the Colosseum and the Roman Forum, Palatine Hill is a legendary spot considered the birthplace of Rome.

-Occupied from the 10th century BC, the Palatine Hill became the “posh district” of ancient Rome under the Roman Republic.
-Later, before the emperors appropriated the hill to build their palaces.
+Inhabited since the 10th century BC, Palatine Hill became the “high-end district” of ancient Rome during the Republic, and later, emperors built their palaces here.

-Abandoned during the Middle Ages, the Palatine Hill was rediscovered during the Renaissance by wealthy Roman families who decided to develop vineyards and gardens on the hill.
+Abandoned in the Middle Ages, the hill was rediscovered during the Renaissance, when wealthy Roman families transformed it into vineyards and gardens.

 💡 Practical information 💡

-The ticket to the Palatine Hill includes access to the Roman Forum and the Colosseum:
+Tickets for Palatine Hill are combined with entry to the Roman Forum and the Colosseum:

-Colosseum + Roman Forum + Palatine Hill combined skip-the-line ticket
+Skip-the-line Roman Forum + Palatine Hill combo ticket

-guided tour of the Colosseum, the Roman Forum and the Palatine Hill
+Guided tour of the Colosseum, Roman Forum, and Palatine Hill (several languages available)

-For information, entrance to the Colosseum is also included in the Roma Pass.
+Entry to Palatine Hill is also included in the Roma Pass.

 Palatine Hill